You’ve probably heard it already (I certainly go on about it enough): a VPN is one of the best investments you can make in your online security.

 Now, the big question: which VPN service should you choose as a traveler?

-Best Overall: ExpressVPN
+Best Overall: ProtonVPN

 There’s 24/7 chat and email support if you’ve having problems, and no logging of your connection or activity data.
 The app is straightforward to install and use, with minimal configuration needed to get up and running.

-One feature we particularly like is being able to run a speed test across the entire ExpressVPN network.
+One feature I particularly like is being able to run a speed test across the entire ExpressVPN network.
 This means it’s easy to find the server with the best performance wherever you are right now.

 The app interface is straightforward and easy to use, with support for all the usual suspects (MacOS, Windows, iOS, Android, and more.)
 There’s 24/7 support, and the service has been audited to back up its “no logging” claims.